Hewlett-Packard: 2010–2012

 HP lost more than in market capitalization during Apotheker's tenure, and on September 22, 2011, the HP Board of Directors fired him as chief executive and replaced him with fellow board member and former eBay chief Meg Whitman, with Raymond J. Lane as executive chairman.
 Although Apotheker served barely ten months, he received over in compensation.
-Weeks later, HP announced that a review had concluded their PC division was too integrated and critical to business operations, and the company reaffirmed their commitment to the Personal Systems Group.
+Weeks later, HP announced that a review had concluded its PC division was too integrated and critical to business operations, and the company reaffirmed its commitment to the Personal Systems Group.

 On March 21, 2012, HP said its printing and PC divisions would become one unit headed by Todd Bradley from the PC division, and printing chief Vyomesh Joshi left the company.

 On May 23, 2012, HP announced plans to lay off approximately 27,000 employees, after posting a profit decline of 31% in the second quarter of 2012.
 Profits declined because of the growing popularity of smart phones, tablets, and other mobile devices, which slowed down personal computer sales.

 On May 30, 2012, HP unveiled its first net zero energy data center, which used solar energy and other renewable sources instead of traditional power grids.

 On July 10, 2012, HP's Server Monitoring Software was discovered to have a previously unknown security vulnerability.
 A security warning was given to customers about two vulnerabilities, and a patch addressing the issues was released.
 One month later, HP's official training center was hacked and defaced by a Pakistani hacker known as Hitcher to demonstrate a Web vulnerability.

-On September 10, 2012, HP revised their restructuring figures and started cutting 29,000 jobs.
+On September 10, 2012, HP revised its restructuring figures and started cutting 29,000 jobs.

 In November 2012, HP wrote off almost related to the Autonomy acquisition, which became the subject of intense litigation, as HP accused Autonomy's previous management of fraudulently exaggerating Autonomy's financial position and called in law enforcement and regulators in both countries.
 Autonomy's previous management accused HP of "textbook" obfuscation and finger pointing to protect HP's executives from criticism and conceal HP culpability, their prior knowledge of Autonomy's financial position, and gross mismanagement of Autonomy after acquisition.